-2. In a heavy pan or kadai, heat 1.5 tablespoons mustard oil till it starts smoking.
-You can heat oil on a low or medium flame.
+2. In a heavy pan or kadai, heat 1.5 tablespoons mustard oil till it becomes medium hot.
+You can heat oil on a low or medium heat.

-3. Then reduce the flame to a low and add ½ teaspoon ajwain (carom seeds).
+3. Then reduce the heat to a low and add ½ teaspoon carom seeds (ajwain).
 Let them crackle.

 4. Now add 1 to 2 green chilies (chopped).

 5. Immediately add 1 generous pinch asafoetida powder.
 Stir and fry again for 2 to 3 seconds.
-Fry on a low flame.
+Fry on a low heat.

 7. And salt as per taste.

-9. Let the mooli cook on a low to medium-low flame.
+9. Let the radish cook on a low to medium-low heat.
 Do not cover the pan.
 Keep on stirring in between at intervals.
-The mooli and the greens will start to release their juices.
-The liquids will evaporate whilst the mooli is getting cooked.
+The radish and the greens (if you have used them) will start to release their juices.
+The liquids will evaporate after some time whilst the radish is getting cooked.

-10. When the mooli gets completely cooked and the whole mooli sabzi looks dry, switch off the flame.
+10. When the radish gets completely cooked and all the liquids have been evaporated and the whole mooli sabji looks dry, switch off the heat.

 Few more sabji recipes for you!

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more veetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.